 Holy Trinity Catholic School follows the requirements of Birmingham Local Authority for safer recruitment in accordance with the School Staffing (England) Regulations 2009 for the safe and legal employment of people to work in school and Keeping Children Safe in Education 2022

 The Governing Body is fully committed to the welfare of children and young people in its care.
 It recognises fully that the legal requirements for recruiting and employing people to work in the school include provisions specifically to protect children from harm and that following these provisions is an essential part of its duty of care.
 It also recognises that the legal requirements for checking prospective employees’ right to work in the UK protect those responsible for recruitment from fines and infringing the law.
 As such we have a rigorous and robust process to ensure that all safer recruitment checks and fully implemented at all levels of recruitment to ensure that our students are kept safe at all times.

-The safer recruitment policy is to be read and understood in line with other additional safeguarding policies, including safeguarding and child protection polices, along side attendance, anti bullying and health and safety and whistle blowing polices.
+The safer recruitment policy is to be read and understood in line with other additional safeguarding policies, including safeguarding and child protection polices, along side attendance, anti bullying, behaviour and health and safety and whistle blowing policies.

 Changes since the ratification by the Governing Body to the Model Safeguarding and Child Protection Policy for Schools and Education Services can be found here.